edgelesssys/contrast/docs/docs/features-limitations.md

 The Contrast Coordinator is a singleton and can't be scaled to more than one instance.
 When this instance's pod is restarted, for example for node maintenance, it needs to be recovered manually.
 In a future release, we plan to support distributed Coordinator instances that can recover automatically.

-## Attestation

-Attestation for TDX isn't completely implemented yet and shouldn't yet be relied upon for security.
-This will be fixed in a future release.